voxel51/fiftyone/docs/source/teams/migrations.rst

         export_media=False,
     )

-and then re-importing them with the Teams SDK connected to your Teams
+and then re-importing them with the Enterprise SDK connected to your Enterprise
 deployment:

 .. code-block:: python
     :linenos:

-    # Teams SDK
+    # Enterprise SDK
     import fiftyone as fo

     dataset = fo.Dataset.from_dir(